Cancel anytime

 Goal

-Seeks to replicate the price and yield performance of the China Bond Index.
+To replicate as closely as possible, before fees and expenses, the performance of the China Bond Index.

 Investment Approach and Strategy